lab-smile/grace-cli/README.md

 - The input file doesn't exist
 - The input file is not a .nii.gz or .nii file
 - Input is neither a file nor a folder with NIfTI images
-- `Trying to resize storage that is not resizable` following error will be the result of mismatch in spatial size of batch input files.

 ## Dependencies